Telephone numbers in the United Kingdom: Four-digit area codes

 This is the format used by most areas.
 It has a four-digit area code (after the initial zero) and a six digit subscriber number, and is known as 4+6 format.
 These area codes were changed by adding a "1" directly after the initial zero as a part of PhONEday in 1995.
 Just short of 581 areas use this format, and the area codes range from 01200 to 01998.
-Almost all (01xxx) area codes now have only six digit subscriber numbers, but a small number of these areas also have some subscriber numbers only five digits in length (see next section).
+Almost all (01xxx) area codes now have only six-digit subscriber numbers, but a small number of these areas also have some subscriber numbers that are only five digits in length (see next section).

 Six of the four-digit area codes are known as "mixed" areas as they share those four digits with the twelve five-digit area codes.
 This leads to a restriction as to which initial digits can be used for subscriber numbers within those four-digit area codes, e.g. in the 01387 four-digit area code, subscriber numbers cannot begin with a 3 because 013873 is a separate five-digit area code; likewise in the 01946 four-digit area code, subscriber numbers cannot begin with a 7 because 019467 is a separate five-digit area code.